 Taman Shud means “finished” in Persian, and how it all fits together is that in Adelaide, Australia, a man was found washed up on the beach with a final page of a Persian poem which had those words written on it (The poem is from the Rubaiyat).
 All we know about him is that, he carried a pack of cigarettes, was well dressed, appeared to be in top physical condition, had no identification on him, his dental records didn’t match that of any other person living in Australia.

 The autopsy made it clear that he most probably died from poisoning.
 This created a media frenzy and every possible lead was pursued, after searching through army records they found a man who supposedly had a drink with the mystery man, he said that the man had a military pension card and his name was “Solomonson”.
 I don’t know about you but the name seems fake as hell, mind you this was during the cold war.
 They found his suitcase too but that didn’t explain much.
-When they found the whole version Persian book, (from which the page was torn from) it had the name of a woman on it who they tracked down, but she made sure she remained anonymous all we know is that she died in 2007, and when she was shown the picture of the Taman shud guy, she looked horrified as if she recognized him but refused to give out any information.
+When they found the whole version of the Persian book, (the same one from which that page was torn from) it had the name of a woman on it who they tracked down, but she made sure she remained anonymous all we know is that she died in 2007, and when she was shown the picture of the Taman shud guy, she looked horrified as if she recognized him but refused to give out any information.
 Last piece of the puzzle was that the Persian book had some code scribbled on its back which still hasn’t been solved.
 This one is a mind bender.
 He was probably a spy who got killed off.
 One last interesting tid bit, he had a unique and extremely rare ear shape, and the book woman has a son with the exact same ear shape, the probability of that is 1 in 20 million, a love child?

 Best for last.
 A book was found which originated from Italy from the 1400’s.
 It’s filled with strange illustrations and the language is totally different, in fact its unrecognizable.
 Language analysis suggests that its similar to European languages in syntax and formatting but to this day no one could decipher it (feel free to try with this free high res copy).
 It has illustrations ranging from biology to astronomy to even recipes, sadly we can’t understand a word of whats going on.